Skip to content

 • a dimension name

-• a comma delimited dimension list, i.e.: Calendar:Fiscal Year,Employee,Job Type Assumption
+• a semicolon delimited dimension list, i.e.: Calendar:Fiscal Year;Employee;Job Type Assumption

 • a valid MDX expression, i.e.: {[}Dimensions].members}